 That timber must be reported if found eaten.
 So must any timber lying around that they may feast on later.
-Our tip is to get all the old timber out from your property before the inspector arrives.
-That is Nick’s tip.
+Our tip is to get all the old timber lying around out from your property before the inspector arrives.

-If there are not sufficient openings, please make them, or it goes in the report that access was not sufficient.
-I will try to get through where access is less than what is required, but there comes a point where I will not risk meeting a snake under a house that I will not retreat from relatively quick once spotted.
-I also will not move furniture, boxes and the like.
+If there are not sufficient inspection openings, please make them, or it goes in the report that access was not sufficient.
+We will try to get through where access is less than what is required, but there comes a point where we will not risk meeting a snake under a house.
+And we will not risk falling through the ceiling.
+We will also not move furniture, boxes and the like.

 How the Inspection Is Done

-Nick takes photographs – many photographs – showing the state of the house when I made the inspection.
-The Termite and Timber Pest Inspection is the one that is the trickiest and the one that inspectors must be the most vigilant about.
+We takes photographs – many photographs – showing the state of the house when we made the inspection.
+The Termite and Timber Pest Inspection is the one that is the trickiest, and the one that inspectors must be the most vigilant about.

 Termites nesting in a tree.

-We will not gouge or intrude into the home or its structure, but if there is signs that there maybe something there, we will recommend an intrusive inspection.
+We will not gouge or intrude into the home or its structure.
+But if there is a sign that there maybe something there, we will recommend an intrusive inspection.

 In summary, we look mainly for the following:

-Termites, and these are the ones that are on most seller’s minds.
+Termites, and these are the ones that are on most buyer’s minds.
 They can devalue a property significantly.
-Though, really, I have found many who are not worried as they just remove the timber and treat the area.
+Though, really, I have found many buyers who are not that worried as they just remove the timber and treat the area.

 Wood borers.
 These are more difficult to find but they are there.
-They are not sop prevalent as termites and the damage is less.
+They are not so prevalent as termites and the damage is less.

 Fungal decay is common in Canberra, especially on the side of the house that faces the weather.
-It can be called dry rot, as it can be from freezing water in the winter in the wood, but dries out later, thereby expanding the timber to more bacteria.
-Painted surfaces are more or less protected.
+It can be called dry rot, as it can be from freezing water in the winter in the wood.
+But it dries out later, thereby expanding the timber for more fungus.
+Well painted surfaces are more or less protected.